 The best way to get started with Cinemagraph Pro for macOS is by watching the getting started, intermediate, and advanced tutorials in our Learning Lab or in-app.
-These tutorials will help you gain a better understanding of where features are located and how to use them before creating your first cinemagraph.
+These tutorials will help you gain a better understanding of where the features are located and how to use them before creating your first cinemagraph.
 Continue reading to learn how to navigate the app and create cinemagraphs in Cinemagraph Pro for macOS, step-by-step.

 Navigating Cinemagraph Pro for macOS

 When you open Cinemagraph Pro for macOS, you will be greeted with a welcome window.
 On the welcome window, you can open your recent documents along with tutorial documents used in the getting started, intermediate, and advanced tutorials.
 These tutorials and others can be viewed under the tutorials tab so you can follow along and practice what you learn.
 You can also visit other resources from the welcome window including our forums, galleries, blog and more.